resema/Notepad/_posts/2017-10-16-structuring-ml-projects.md

 - Usually: Amount of data you have for each task is quite similar
 - Can train a big enough neural network to do well on all the tasks.

+Remind: Multi-task learning is not so often used, except in the case of image recognition.
+In most other fields transfer learning is used more.